Tula Explore Review

 Baby's Comfort

-This carrier should be comfortable for babies given the padding, but it struggles to match the competition when it comes to baby comfort.
+This carrier should be comfortable for babies, given the padding, but it struggles to match the competition regarding baby comfort.
 The padding is nice, but the fabric isn't as soft as other Tula carriers we've tested.
 While it is better than average for child comfort, it could use improvement.

 Parent's Comfort

-Parent or user comfort is the metric where the Explore really shines.
-The structure of this carrier is similar to other structure Tula carriers and has a variety of strap adjustments to help parents find the right fit.
-The shoulder straps, center strap, and waistband all offer adjustment points and some offer more than one way to make changes.
-Most of which you can do while wearing the carrier but you may need help depending on the position or your range of motion.
-The straps are well-padded and the carrier moves enough when you walk to avoid discomfort but it isn't as form-fitting or free moving as a sling.
+Parent or user comfort is the metric where Explore shines.
+The structure of this carrier is similar to other structured Tula carriers and has a variety of strap adjustments to help parents find the right fit.
+The shoulder straps, center strap, and waistband all offer adjustment points, and some offer more than one way to make changes.
+Most of which you can do while wearing the carrier, but you may need help depending on the position or your range of motion.
+The straps are well-padded, and the carrier moves enough when you walk to avoid discomfort, but it isn't as form-fitting or free moving as a sling.

 Ease of Use

-Right out of the box the Explore is troubling with more adjustments and straps than much of the competition.
-This carrier is definitely not intuitive if you plan to take advantage of all the bells, whistles, and changes for comfort it offers.
-Putting the carrier on and getting the baby in place requires two hands and an engineering degree (just kidding on the degree).
-But it isn't getting the carrier on that is the real problem, it is all the adjustments for baby's size and comfort and position that will take time to learn and adapt.
-This carrier has buttons, straps, and Velcro adjustments throughout and some you won't be able to manage without a helper.
+Right out of the box, the Explore is troubling, with more adjustments and straps than much of the competition.
+This carrier is definitely not intuitive if you plan to take advantage of all the bells and whistles and adjustments for comfort it offers.
+Putting the Explore on and getting the baby in place requires two hands and an engineering degree (just kidding about the degree).
+But it isn't getting the Explore on that is the real problem; it is all the adjustments for your baby's size, comfort, and position that will take time to learn and adapt.
+This carrier has buttons, straps, and Velcro adjustments throughout, and some you won't be able to manage without a helper.

-The carrier also comes with a head "Cap" for baby to both support their head and to help shield sunlight.
-This feature may require an assistant to use if you have your baby in a back carry position (above left).
+The Explore includes a removable and detachable hood.
+You can use it to support an older baby's head if they fall asleep in a back carry position or to help shield sunlight.
+This feature may require an assistant to help set up if you have your baby in a back carry position (above left).
 The rear waist tightening strap could also be troubling and require assistance depending on your shape and size and how flexible your arms are (above right).

 Ease of Cleaning

-The Explore can be machine washed in cold water. this is a nice feature as babies can be messing and low maintenance cleaning is key.
-However, it needs to hang to dry which is troubling when a carrier has so much padding.
-Depending on your climate, this carrier could take longer than overnight to fully dry leaving you without a carrier when you need one.
-The fabric does spot clean well for on the go messes, but you'll want to limit how much water you use as once again the padding can take extra time to dry.
+The Explore can be machine washed in cold water; however, it needs to hang to dry, which is troubling when a carrier has so much padding.
+Depending on your climate, this carrier could take longer than overnight to dry thoroughly, leaving you without a baby carrier for when you need one.
+The fabric does spot-clean well if messes occur while on the go with your baby, but you'll want to limit how much water you use as the padding can take extra time to dry.